rakinthegreat/BanCOVID-Source/README.md

 **Requirements: -**

-- Android Phone or Emulator with Android 7.0 Nougat or Above (All Devices from last 3 years are supported)
+- Android Phone or Emulator with Android 7.0 Nougat or Above (Almost All Android Devices from last 3 years are supported)

 **Download: -**